marcotoronto/rdm-test/content/05_Deposit_to_Dataverse.md

 <a href="https://borealisdata.ca" target="_blank">Borealis</a>, the Canadian Dataverse Repository, is a bilingual, multidisciplinary, secure, Canadian research data repository, supported by academic libraries and research institutions across Canada.
 Borealis supports open discovery, management, sharing, and preservation of Canadian research data stored entirely on Canadian servers.

-<b>UBC Dataverse Collection</b> is a cross-disciplinary research data repository on Borealis.
+<b>UBC Dataverse Collection</b> is a cross-disciplinary research data collection on Borealis.
 Datasets in the dataverse collection are discoverable by Google, UBC Library Summon, FRDR, DataCite, and much more.
 It is an open-source application to publish, share, reference, cite, extract and analyze research data.

 UBC Library can create a Dataverse setup for your research group where you can actively manage your data, share it securely with colleagues, provide version control, establish a permanent data citation, get a DOI for your dataset, and more.
 All Dataverse files are digitally preserved.